rust-stuco/lectures/week5/errors_traits.md

 }
 ```

-* Const Generics allow items to be generic over constant values
+* Const generics allow items to be generic over constant values

 ---